roidrole/A-Dark-Mode/README.md

 2. Inventory Bogo Sorter
 3. Botania
 4. Ex Nihilo Creatio
+5. FutureMC
-5. Lazy AE2
+6. Lazy AE2
-6. Gregtech (not fully tested)
+7. Gregtech (not fully tested)
-7. Tinker's Complement
+8. Tinker's Complement
-8. Techguns
+9. Techguns
-9. Tech Reborn
+10. Tech Reborn

 If you feel a mod is missing, check if A Dark Mode supports it.
 If not, I welcome PRs